Latest update on January 12, 2026

 URL changes |

 All our URLs must change for the Forge migration.
 The first change was performed on January 13th.
-The URL of requirement details will change again before February 28th. |
+The URL of requirement details may change again to make them cleaner.
+If you want to be notified when we start to implement those changes, please reach out on the support. |

 |